-He traveled around, appreciated exceptional views, chat with wise people that he appreciated, and wrote beautiful articles.
+He traveled around, appreciated exceptional views, chatted with wise people he admired, and wrote beautiful articles.

 From the fabulous nature and mysterious universe, Zhuangzi found more advanced wisdom and a bigger, more beautiful world.

 Main Beliefs of Zhuangzi

 Everyone in the universe is equal, and can, in the end, reach an integration harmoniously.

 Human and animal, life and death, humble and noble, are all the same from a bigger perspective.

 Therefore, strict etiquette and hierarchy from Confucianism ideology are strongly disdained.

-People should try to abandon man-made rules, including political ideas, universal values, etiquette, and hierarchy; these are designed to suppress human nature.
+People should try to abandon man-made rules, including political ideas, universal values, etiquette, and hierarchy, designed to suppress human nature.

 There is no ghost or spirit; dead is dead.

-Hence, an elaborate funeral is not necessary; people should come from and go back into nature simply.
+Hence, an elaborate funeral is not necessary; people should come from and go back into nature.

-Physical death is not scary or sad, the ideological death is; because ideas can last forever.
+Physical death is not scary or sad, and the ideological end is; because ideas can last forever.

 The most mournful thing for a person is a desperate and dead heart.